pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 [~]# ssh -T git@bitbucket.org
 {% endhighlight %}

-You may be prompted with an `Are you sure you want to continue connecting` message.
-If so, type in `yes`.
-If all goes well, you should see a message similar to the following
+You may be prompted with an "Are you sure you want to continue connecting" message.
+If so, type in "yes" to continue.
+If all goes well, you should see a message similar to the following.

 {% highlight console %}
 The authenticity of host 'bitbucket.org (XXX)' can't be established.